bennn/dissertation/dissertation/README.md

      Current status

 The question from last update was whether we can get away with fewer wraps and scans by adding labels to every boundary.
+For example, a `wrap` boundary could turn into `wrap(from H to L)`.

 If lying types = transient, then the answer is usually no. For special cases we can avoid wrapping an L value that enters an H context, but in general